MadimetjaShika/WiCS/README.md

 WiCS makes use of the following open source technologies:

-* [Laravel] - A PHP MVC framework for lightweight powerful applications.
+* [Laravel 5] - A PHP MVC framework for lightweight powerful applications.
 * [NeoEloquent] - An eloquent laravel driver for Neo4J graph database.
 * [Laravel Excel] - An eloquent laravel driver for importing and exporting Excel and CSV files.
 * And of course, all the good client side technologies :)